 We are looking for volunteers who want to make a difference in the lives of abandoned and orphaned animals in our care.
 We need friendly, outgoing and personable volunteers to assist the public and work with the staff in our animal shelters and at on-site and off-site adoption events.

 Our dogs, cats, rabbits, and other animals are in need of care, attention, walking, playing, socialization and engaging with people in order to help them find homes to go to.
 You may choose to work with any or all of our animal populations.
 Volunteers are also needed to assist with other important roles such as: adoptions, kennels, greeting customers, photography, videography, playgroups, grooming, humane education, public relations and some office tasks.

-Volunteer opportunities are available during our business hours; Tuesday to Saturday, 8:00 am to 5:00 pm. and Sunday, 11:00 am to 5:00 pm.
+Volunteer opportunities are available during our business hours; Tuesdays through Fridays, from 8:00 am to 5:00 pm. and Saturday and Sunday, from 11:00 am to 5:00 pm.
 Shelters are closed on Mondays and on holidays.